1. Si – introverted Sensing

 Fi is the SiTe’s third function.
 Fi is sensitive to the feelings of others and the atmosphere they’re in, and they use it to assess situations to see how things match up to their values and beliefs so they can act accordingly.
 They may think of their Fi as their gut instinct.
 It can act as a warning system when Te thinks a decision makes sense logically, but somewhere inside, Fi knows it’s a bad idea.
 Since Fi is internal, SiTe’s need more time to mull over the details of decisions that involve their beliefs or values.
 Because Fi is right after Te in order of preference, SiTe’s can be quite balanced between their action-oriented analytical side and the side of them that ponders their beliefs and values and the meaning behind things.

 4. Ne – extroverted iNtuition

-Ne is the SiFe’s last function.
-Ne is the small part of the SiFe that craves simple new experiences and ideas, but because it is their weakest function, it can only be used in simple ways or for short periods.
+Ne is the SiTe’s last function.
+Ne is the small part of the SiTe that craves new experiences and ideas, but because it is their weakest function, it can only be used in simple ways or for short periods of time.
 For example, when coming up with an idea to execute a project, they can take a lot of details they’ve gathered from previous experience and put them together to form a really great concept, but coming up with an idea about a project when they have no relevant practical experience catalogued away can be very difficult.
 Ne can also fuel sudden “lightbulb” moments where an idea strikes them out of nowhere as they’re talking.